inugami-dev64/ut-db-orm/README.md

 We will also implement ORM in our project, for this we use SQLAlchemy, the most popular ORM for python.
 </div>
+<h3>NB!
+To start Assignmet 2 checkout to branch "assignment2"!</h3>
 <hr>

 <h2>Deliverables</h2>